atlanticwave-sdx/pce/docs/README.md

 network could have three optional attributes: cost, latency and bandwidth.

-A traffic matrix is defined in a JSON format to represent a set of connection requests.
+A traffic matrix is a Python object that represents a set of connection requests.

+The format of topologies and connection requests can be found in the specifications available at SDX [documentation][sdx-docs] site.

-The output is in a JSON format that represents the computed path segments with assigned VLANs.
+The output is a Python object that represents the computed path segments with assigned VLANs, and it could be serialized to JSON format.

 # Utility and Benchmark